gissellafanador/data-analytics-portfolio/README.md

 ---

+### A/B Testing An Onboarding Flow To Improve User Activation
+Analyzing a new onboarding flow to uncover improvements in user activation and any possible negative impacts on downstream navigation or 7-day retention.

+**Tools:** SQL (BigQuery), Python, pandas, matplotlib

+**Key Highlights:**

 ## Project Roadmap

 Currently building projects to expand skills in advanced analytics, experimentation, and data storytelling.

-### A/B Testing and Experimentation
-- Analyze control vs test groups using statistical methods
-- Apply hypothesis testing and confidence intervals
-- Support data-driven product and marketing decisions

 ### Customer Segmentation
 - Use clustering techniques to group customers based on behavior